“More than a film

 Synopsis

-When Lily repeats bits and pieces, the household unravels.
-Meanwhile, Eliott, a boy passing through town, is hired by Ray (Indigenous, Peach’s boss, Sam’s dad).
-Both witness Peach’s emotional unraveling.
-One night, after drinking, Peach finds Penny beaten after an argument with her ex, Josh.
-At the hospital, Peach gets into an inebriated argument with the staff—and winds up in jail for the night.
-Exhausted, Peach finally confronts her sister and discovers Penny’s been keeping an even bigger secret: the son Peach thought she lost when she was seventeen was not stillborn–but put up for adoption by their parents.
-In a moment of blind rage, Peach lashes out—and their children witness the violence.
+Meanwhile, Eliott, a boy passing through town, is hired by Ray (Indigenous, Peach’s boss and father in law).
+Both witness Peach’s emotional unravelling.
+After a night of drinking, Peach finds her sister beaten up from an argument with Josh.
+Hauling ass, Peach gets Penny to the hospital, leading to an inebriated argument with the staff—landing her in handcuffs and jail for the night.
+Peach is exhausted: it’s time to face her sister—but discovers that Penny’s been keeping an even bigger secret.
+The son Peach had when was seventeen was not, in fact, stillborn–but secretly put up for adoption by their parents.
+He’s alive.
+In a moment of blind rage, Peach lashes out at Penny—and their children witness the violence.
 The cycle they tried to escape has been repeated.
 Lies have led nowhere.
 They’re hurting their kids.
 They have to change.

 As the sisters move forward in truth, Eliott reveals the real reason he’s come to town.
-He’s been looking for his birth mother, ever since Penny reached out to his parents, months ago.
-With the past finally laid to rest, a broken family begins to heal—and finds the courage to choose a different future.
+After Penny contacted his adoptive parents—he’s been looking for his biological mother, Peach, ever since.
+With the past finally laid to rest, a fractured family begins to heal—and finds the courage to choose a different future.

 Director's Vision